pyomeca/bioptim/README.md

 STEP: Step plot, constant over an interval

 ### Enum: InterpolationType
-The type of interpolation something is.<-???
+How a time dependent variable is interpolated.
-It is mostly used for the duration of a phase.
+It is mostly used for phases time span.
 Therefore, first and last nodes refer to the first and last nodes of a phase

 The accepted values are: